Why Choose a Certified Matrimonial Law Attorney

 Why does New Jersey have a certification program?

-The certification program helps public find attorneys who have demonstrated proficiency in specialized fields of law.
+The certification program helps the public find attorneys who have demonstrated proficiency in specialized fields of law.
 Certification helps lawyers by giving them a way to make their experience known to the public and to other lawyers.
 Certification also encourages the maintenance and improvement of attorney competence in specialized fields of law.

 In what areas of law does the New Jersey Supreme Court certify attorneys?